Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "You *are,* you idjit."
 Firth shrugged to help Deacon seat the underplating, then gave Adam another, different shrug.
 "The Hunters are a sapient *disease."*

 Regaari duck-nodded.
 "Just think.
 After this, the Hunters will be a fraction of the danger they were.
 Their fleet will be smashed, their population decimated, their ability to raid the spacelanes all but destroyed.
-That’s… I don’t know.
+That’s...
+I don’t know.
 Uncountable lives saved, in the long run."

 "And billions gotta die to make that happen."